claudiusask/foreman-katello/foreman-katello/STEP - 4 - Puppet Integration, Partition tables, Medium(Media).md

 ```

 <b>Puppet Environment:</b></n>
+The 'hammer environment create or list' is depreciated.
 Create a new environment, for Example: Production(already created by default), Dev, Testing, Lab etc.
 Do not forget --locations and --organizations flags, otherwise it will go to no-location and no-organization.
 ```